Travellers to Tanzania are required a travel visa which can be requested exclusively online to Tanzanian Immigration Department:

 Your luggage should not be too heavy: limit the weight of your duffel bag to 15 kg, this would be right even for short flights (in some cases hand luggage must not exceed 10 kg).

 Tanzania’s official languages are Swahili and English, in addition to dialects spoken by almost 124 local tribes.

 It is the TANZANIAN SHILLING.
-The current exchange rate is approximately EUR 1=TSH 2400/2650, but variations are quite common.
+The current exchange rate is approximately EUR 1=TSH 2400/2650 and USD 1=2200/2300 TSH, but variations are quite common.
 Always check before.
-US dollar issued after 2006 are used too.
-We strongly advice to exchange a minimal amount of cash because exchanging TSH into EUR/US dollar is more difficult.
-You can find exchange offices in hotels and international airports.
+US dollars issued after 2006 are used.
 Credit cards are accepted in hotels and supermarkets.
-You can withdraw shillings from ATMs with a small commission (approximately 8,000 shillings, equal to 3,00 euros) added to that charged by your own bank.
+You can withdraw shillings from ATMs with a commission (approximately 8.000/12.000 shillings) added to that charged by your own bank.

 Not compulsory, but if you liked the service, they would be welcomed and that means respect.
 Remember that euro and dollar coin’s exchange is impossible in Tanzania: use shillings as coins and banknotes as any other currency.